mmmirrra/mmmirrra.github.io/_posts/2023-08-03-MultimediaSystem-data-text.markdown

 - LaTeX
   - A system that improves the inconvenient user interface of TeX

-- TeX/LaTeX has the advantage of being able to write very pretty fonts or mathematical formulas by writing simple commands (tags) according to the grammar and compiling this file.
+- TeX/LaTeX has the advantage of being able to write very pretty fonts or mathematical formulas by writing simple commands (Tags) according to the grammar and compiling this file.

 <br />
 ### Electronic books and publishing